What’s the Latest on Windstar’s Refurbishment of Wind Star, Wind Spirit and Wind Surf?

-In an evolution that refreshes Windstar’s trio of sailing ships – Wind Star, Wind Spirit and Wind Surf – the company has begun a multi-million-dollar, multi-year refurbishment initiative.
-The remodeling effort, which has already begun on the 148-guest Wind Star, spans the vessels, from staterooms and suites to restaurants and pool decks.
+In an evolution that refreshes Windstar’s trio of sailing ships – Wind Star, Wind Spirit and Wind Surf – the company is well underway with its “Setting Sales” refresh, a multi-million-dollar, multi-year refurbishment initiative.
+The remodeling effort (pictured above is a rendering of the new Amphora on Wind Surf), which has been completed on the 148-guest Wind Star and is underway on Wind Surf and Wind Spirit, spans the vessels, from staterooms and suites to restaurants and pool decks.

-The inspiration for the major remodel, says Stijn Creupelandt, Windstar’s vice president of hotel operations and product development, is to make sure that the ships’ spaces feel up to date while retaining the charm that has made each so special.
-“The initiative is all about providing guests with updated spaces that inspire relaxation, foster connection, and offer multifunctional needs of an intimate sized sailing yacht,” he says.
+The inspiration for the major remodel, says Stijn Creupelandt, Windstar’s chief operating officer, is to make sure that the ships’ spaces feel up to date while retaining the charm that has made each so special.
+“The initiative is all about providing guests with updated spaces that inspire relaxation, foster connection, and offer multifunctional needs on an intimate sized sailing yacht,” he says.

-As you can see from our renderings, the new ambience is earthy, clubby and quietly elegant.
+As you can see from our visuals (for finished areas, we share photographs, for still-scheduled projects there are renderings), the new ambience is earthy, clubby and quietly elegant.
 “It’s about feeling a sense of stepping onto your own private yacht but experiencing the service of a luxury boutique hotel,” says Jessica Payne, Windstar’s manager of interior design.

 Here’s how the upgrades are rolling out.